SonjaKi/git_training/README.md

 This training will make you better!
 Buy me a beer if it made you better.
 This is my first change.
-This is my second change.
+This is my second change
+CHange again.